chaseruskin/orbit/docs/src/reference/project_id_specification.md

 ## Name

 The project _name_ is a unique string of characters that abides by a certain set of rules.
 It is a single name and is defined under the "name" field in a project's manifest.
 Every project is required to have a name.
-The name should not change over the course of an project's lifetime.
+The name should not change over the course of a project's lifetime.

 ``` toml
 [project]